 And, of course, all great scientists have built on others' work: Cantor and Gödel are regarded as two of the most original thinkers ever, yet Dedekind anticipated much of Cantor's work, and von Neumann's thinking inspired Gödel.
 Abel's theorem of quintics was first stated and partially proved by Ruffini; and so on.

 While preparing the mini-bios, I was struck by how many great mathematicians emphasized the beauty of their work.
-The quotations I've chosen by Kepler, Boole, Cayley, Hardy, Weyl, Dirac and Banach all contain the word "beauty."
-If words like "poetry" or "ecstacy" are considered, Kepler, d'Alembert, Steiner, Weierstrass, Kovalevskaya, and Weil can be added to that list.
+The quotations I've chosen by Kepler, Boole, Cayley, Hardy, Weyl, Dirac, Atiyah and Banach all contain the word "beauty."
+If words like "poetry" (or "ecstacy" -- Kepler) are considered, d'Alembert, Steiner, Weierstrass, Kovalevskaya, and Weil can be added to that list.

 Betrand Russell wrote "Mathematics ... possesses not only truth, but supreme beauty cold and austere, like that of sculpture, without appeal to any part of our weaker nature, without the gorgeous trappings of painting or music, yet sublimely pure, and capable of a stern perfection such as only the greatest art can show."